How to Pay for Graduate School

 Earning an advanced degree is a great way to boost your skills, confidence, and earning potential.
-If you’re exploring ways to pay for graduate school, you’re probably not questioning the value of an advanced degree, but wondering how you will afford grad school when it’s time to start pursuing that degree.
+If you’re already exploring ways to pay for graduate school, you’re probably not questioning the value of an advanced degree, but wondering how you’ll afford grad school and possibly weighing graduate student loan options.

 We’ve created this article to help you get acquainted with the grad school funding landscape, along with links to navigate its content:

 As with any investment, it’s wise to think long-term.
 This includes an assessment of what you’ll put in vs. how it will pay off in what matters to you (a salary increase, personal enrichment, or greater professional opportunities).

 Loans, fellowships, research grants, teaching assistant positions, and scholarships are all viable funding sources.
 And just like in undergrad, you’ll find there are many options at your disposal.

 Your Financial Aid Office

 Professionals in student aid offices know grad school financing options in and out.
 They can also provide school-specific information on the percentage of their graduate students who receive funding and the average cumulative debt their graduates hold.

 Those who teach within your program and the students who attend their classes might offer further insights on how and where to find graduate school funding.
 They’ll also have a unique perspective on how to make the most of your time and investment.

 How to Pay for Your Master’s Degree